tvdk-sudoku/Year11Notes/content/notes/AEECO - Market Efficiency.md

 ## Efficiency
 ### Price Ceiling
-> Is the highest price that a pr
+> Is the highest price that a producer can charge on a good.

+- It is usually below the equilibrium price
+- Intended to keep prices affordable for majority of the population